 Charlotte fumbled at her jabot and detached a long, slim, Italian lorgnette, silver worked in a repoussée design.
 Daintily she peered though the lenses at the grubby scrap of paper.

 THINGS I LEARNED: Bizarre vocabulary word of this book: fissiparous.
 The sentence was of no help to me: "When the fissiparous process was completed Basil found himself beside Yorke."
 The definition is "inclined to cause or undergo division into separate parts or groups."
 Its root is the noun fission.
 I would have chosen a simpler synonym or just use "break-up" and forget about the adjective.
 McCloy does like to show off her erudition quite often.

 Basil recalls a book called Mrs. Lirriper's Legacy which he claims is the work of Charles Dickens.
 This is only partly true, as the book is a collection of short stories by a variety of writers.
 The story he is talking about is really by Charles Allston Collins, a painter and writer, who coincidentally married Dicken's daughter.
 Originally written as Christmas stories in the magazine All the Year Round during the mid 1860s each tale is related by one of the lodgers in a boarding house run by Mrs. Lirriper, sort of a Canterbury Tales of the Victorian era.
-The second story in the collection, "A Past Lodger Relates A Wild Story of a Doctor," is the one Basil recalls.
-The main character and what he does is a direct echo of the action in Alias Basil Willing and leads the psychologist sleuth to the solution of the crimes.
+The second story in the collection, "A Past Lodger Relates a Wild Story of a Doctor," is the one Basil recalls.
+The main character and what he does are direct echoes of the action in Alias Basil Willing.
+Remembering the story leads the psychologist sleuth to the solution of the crimes.